Philippines says will exercise self-restraint in disputed seas

 China claims about 90 percent of the sea's 3.5 million sq km (1.35 million sq miles) waters.
 The sea provides 10 percent of the global fish catch, carries $5 trillion in ship-borne trade a year and is believed to be rich in energy.

-Brunei, Malaysia, the Philippines and Taiwan also have ovelapping claims in the sea.
+Brunei, Malaysia, the Philippines and Taiwan also have overlapping claims in the sea.

 The Philippines is no match to China's naval capabilities in the South China Sea, avoiding any provocation and direct confrontation, particularly in Scarborough and Second Thomas Shoals.